tensorlayer/TensorLayer/docs/_build/html/_sources/user/installation.txt

 Hao Dong highly recommend you to install TensorLayer as follow.

 .. code-block:: bash

-  pip3 install . -e
+  cd to the root of the git tree pip3 install . -e

 This command will run the ``setup.py`` to install TensorLayer.
 The ``-e`` allows